Index to This Site

 Three hundred years later, the prophet Isaiah had a few words to say on the subject:

 And when they say to you, "Consult the ôbîm and the yidde'ônîm who chirp and mutter," should not a people consult their God?
 Should they consult the dead on behalf of the living?
-(Isaiah 8:19)
+(Isaiah 8:19)and

 from low in the dust your words shall come;